NaveenSivamalai/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 ## NAME: NAVEEN S
 ## REG.
 NO. : 212222110030
-## Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller

-# Uploading ultrasonic sensor data in Thing Speak cloud
+## EX.6:Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller and Uploading ultrasonic sensor data in Thing Speak cloud

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.